leomrocha/minibrain/ReadingList.md

 Read this one!

+Really simple and great addition

+    "The idea is simple: ReZero initializes each layer to perform the identity operation.
+     For each layer, we introduce a residual connection for the input signal x and one trainable parameter α that modulates the non-trivial transformation of the layer F(x), xi+1 = xi + αiF(xi), where α = 0 at the beginning of training"

 ### Linguistically-Informed Self-Attention for Semantic Role Labeling
 * Emma Strubell, Patrick Verga, Daniel Andor, David Weiss, Andrew McCallum
 * (Submitted on 23 Apr 2018 (v1), last revised 12 Nov 2018 (this version, v3))